Robert-W/mern-kit/README.md

 * anything else you want to add

 ### Client Config
 > Performance should never be an after thought, it is recommended for every page to setup a `criticalStyle` for above the fold content and a `prerender` component.
-Server rendering does compilation ahead of time so this application does not need babel/register or babel-node for production :).

 Each client folder can contain a custom build configuration file for setting up webpack aliases, webpack entries, server rendering, and inlining css into html files.
 All are optional and are defined in a `build.config.js` with the following format: